roemvaar/cs_notes/docs/computer_systems/linux.md

 does not exist.
 In this case the device driver is simply redundant and causes no harm apart from occupying a little of the system's memory.

-### Device driver types:

-* Char drivers: Character device drivers normally perform I/O in a byte stream.
-Non-buffered files that allow you to read and write data character by character.
-* Block drivers: Devices that support a file system are known as block devices.
-Drivers written for these devices are known as block device drivers.
-Buffered files that allow you to read and write only whole blocks of data.
-Block devices are accessed via the buffer cache and may be randomly accessed, that is to say, any block can be read or written no matter where it is on the device.
-* Network drivers: devices are accessed via the BSD socket interface and other networking subsytems.

 ### Kernel Drivers vs User Space Drivers

 User space driver vs Kernel space driver - checar el pdf de linux-kernel-slides.pdf p.46